Maastricht Natural History Museum

 The collection is dedicated to the geology, paleontology, flora and fauna of South Limburg.
 Highlights from the collection are Cretaceous fossils from Sint-Pietersberg, most notably the skull of a Mosasaur (nicknamed "Bèr") and specimens of Hoffmann's giant turtle, Allopleuron hofmanni and Suyckerbuyk's turtle, Glyptochelone suyckerbuyki.

+A significant mosasaurus skull was taken by the French during the Siege of Maastricht, and has been housed at the French National Museum of Natural History since 1794.
+Multiple attempts have been made since 1824 to have the piece returned to Maastricht.

 The museum also has a period room with cabinets of curiosities.
 A remarkable piece from that collection is a rat king from the 19th century.

 Behind the museum is a botanical garden, situated on the banks of the small river Jeker.